simonyjung/k3s-homelab/apps/transmission/README.md

 This document outlines the deployment of the Transmission BitTorrent client to the homelab Kubernetes cluster.

+The Web UI can be accessed when connected to the home network at [https://transmission.cluster.simonjung.io](https://transmission.cluster.simonjung.io)

 ## Deployment

 Transmission is configured to run a single replica of the `lscr.io/linuxserver/transmission:latest` Docker image.